skokielibrary/spl-content/_content/mick/services--learning-labs--dml.markdown

 published: true
 ---

 In a sidebar have a list of DML classes coming up, also (eventually) a 1 on 1 class booking widget.
+Also perhaps a widget of people working in the space.

 Our Digital Media Labs were created to help Skokie Library card holders create music, produce movies, edit images and designs, digitize records/VHS/images/etc., design websites, and much more.
 ##Tutorials